FicelleYTB/Lua-In-Java/README.md

 - Added text function
 - Added sendpacket

-# Its a old project!
+# Its an old project!